clang-ykt/ONNF/doc/Dialects/onnx.md

 #### Results:

 1. `output`: memref of any type values or tensor of any type values
-1. `mask`: memref of any type values or tensor of any type values
+1. `mask`: memref of any type values or tensor of any type values or none type

 ### onnx.DynamicQuantizeLinear (ONNXDynamicQuantizeLinearOp)
 ONNX DynamicQuantizeLinear operation